 Do you work in the lab and encounter analytical issues?
 During this expert session, you will gain immediate insight into practical solutions for your daily challenges.

-Next, you will engage in a discussion with a panel of specialists.
-Experts and suppliers will answer your questions and help you think about concrete applications.
+The session starts with presentations by Vitens and Wetsus.
+They will share how they approach and optimize their PFAS analyses.
+Afterwards, you will engage in a discussion with a panel of specialists.
+Experts and suppliers will answer your questions and brainstorm concrete applications.
 You will gain new insights and practical tools that you can immediately apply in your own practice.

 13:00 – 13:20